-Every time I turn around there are tons of new fancy cash back apps promising to save you time and make you money.
-There are so many of these apps that’s it’s nearly impossible to test them all and find out which ones are really worthwhile.
-I love a good challenge, so I did my best, and I tested twenty cash back apps to figure out which ones (if any!) are actually worthwhile.
-So here are the best cash back apps – and some words on the ones you should skip.
+Every time I turn around there are new fancy cash-back apps promising to save time and make you money.
+There are so many of these apps that it’s nearly impossible to test them all and find out which ones are really worthwhile.
+I love a good challenge, so I did my best and I tested over twenty cash-back apps to figure out which ones (if any!) are actually worthwhile.
+So here are the best cashback apps – and some words on the ones you should skip.